 Monarchs are also threatened by habitat fragmentation and degradation.
 This is an issue in Mexico’s oyamel fir forests, due to deforestation, but also here in Canada.
 Loss of milkweed and nectar plants also threaten the monarch’s survival.
 Climate change is increasing the frequency of extreme weather events, which can impact many monarchs during migration and in their wintering grounds.

 What is NCC doing to protect habitat for this species?

 The Nature Conservancy of Canada (NCC) has been restoring breeding, feeding and stopover habitats for monarchs across Canada.
 Since 2011, NCC has been actively restoring habitat for monarchs in Manitoba.
 This includes planting milkweed and other native wildflowers, and collecting local native seed for future seeding.
 With the help of Conservation Volunteers, NCC staff conduct monarch surveys.

 In Ontario, NCC hosts an annual butterfly count at the Rice Lake Plains, near Cobourg.
 NCC has also restored 600 hecates (1,483 acres) of former agricultural land on Pelee Island and in Norfolk County.
 By having protected land available, monarchs and other butterfly species will be able to find food and places to breed.
 By restoring prairies and savannahs with milkweed and other wildflowers, monarchs will have a better chance at survival.
 You can help by planting late-flowering native plants and milkweed in your garden.

 How you can help

-Monarchs are one of 25 species or landscape options that can be symbolically adopted through NCC’s Gifts of Canadian Nature gift-giving program, which contributes to critical conservation work across the country.
+Monarchs are one of many species or landscape options that can be symbolically adopted through NCC’s Gifts of Canadian Nature gift-giving program, which contributes to critical conservation work across the country.

 Your gift will help care for habitat that monarchs and other species rely on for their survival.